 Co-founder and School of Spiritual Direction Teacher

-Kasey brings over 18 years of experience as a Spiritual Director to Wisdom Tree Collective.
+Kasey brings 20 years of experience as a Spiritual Director to Wisdom Tree Collective.

 Prior to moving to Mt.
 Juliet (near Nashville, TN) in 2008, Kasey spent five years in Washington where she earned a Masters of Divinity and Certificate in Spiritual Direction at The Seattle School of Theology & Psychology.
 She grew up in Ohio and was a youth pastor in the United Methodist Church for five years in Missouri, before heading to the Seattle-area.

 Her way of Spiritual Direction can be described as offering hospitality to the soul by being present and listening to the whole of one's life--daytime, nighttime, body, mind, spirit, and relationships.
 She utilizes a variety of ancient and present-day tools to help her directees; these include Lectio Divina, Dreamwork, Breathwork, IFS (parts work), imaginative & guided prayer and relaxation.

 Kasey's own story of becoming a Spiritual Director began with mental, physical, and relational burnout as a Youth Pastor, so she is especially passionate about a healthy, authentic spirituality.

 Besides Spiritual Direction, Kasey also offers retreats, classes, supervision for Spiritual Directors, and is a Level III Reiki Therapist.
 Thanks to directees asking to be trained by her over the years, she has developed and is offering a 2-year Wisdom-based online program to train Spiritual Directors, which began fall 2021.